k3s-io/k3s/tests/TESTING.md

 ### Framework

 All unit tests in K3s follow a [Table Driven Test](https://github.com/golang/go/wiki/TableDrivenTests) style.
 Specifically, K3s unit tests are automatically generated using the [gotests](https://github.com/cweill/gotests) tool.
-This is built into the Golang vscode extension or can be run via command line.
+This is built into the Go vscode extension or can be run via command line.
 Additionally, a set of custom templates is provided to the tool to extend the generated test's functionality.
 To use these templates, call:

 ```bash
 gotests --template_dir=<PATH_TO_K3S>/contrib/gotests_templates
 ```

-Or in vscode, edit the golang extension setting `Go: Generate Tests Flags`
+Or in vscode, edit the Go extension setting `Go: Generate Tests Flags`
 and add `--template_dir=<PATH_TO_K3S>/contrib/gotests_templates` as an item. `gotests` also has documented integrations for other popular editors used to write Go.

 To facilitate unit test creation, see `tests/util/runtime.go` helper functions.